 3. Will I Own the Software?

-Yes, when you have custom software built for your business, it’s important to own the source code.
-Your contract with a developer should be explain any restrictions to Intellectual Property, but typically there’s no restrictions.
+Yes, when you have a custom software development company building solution for your business, it’s important to own the source code.
+Your contract with a developer should explain any restrictions to Intellectual Property, but typically there are no restrictions.
 Owning the source code allows you to hire other developers in the future to continue updating and maintaining the system.

 4. Why Does Development Often Exceed Timelines?